Middle States Accreditation

 Accreditation at SUNY Plattsburgh

 The Middle States Commission on Higher Education officially reaffirmed accreditation for SUNY Plattsburgh for 10 years (2012 – 2022) after a successful site visit in spring 2012.
 The college was commended for the quality of the self-study, its culture of student support, and shared commitment to student success.
 In June 2017, SUNY Plattsburgh submitted a Periodic Review Report to Middle States as evidence for continued accreditation.
 The Reviewers’ Report noted that significant progress has been made in the areas of improving planning, resource allocation, institutional renewal, and assessment.
+The Middle States Commission on Higher Education acted to accept the Periodic Review Report and to reaffirm accreditation (PDF file size 215KB) on November 16, 2017.

 The next self-study evaluation will occur in 2021-2022 and will be conducted in accordance with the Standards for Accreditation and Requirements of Affiliation (13th ed.).